BindBC/bindbc-sdl/README.md

 libs "SDL2" "SDL2_image"
 ```

-This will ensure the appropriate `BindBC*_Static` versions are given to the compiler.
-It also has the benefit that it completely excludes from the build all of the source modules related to the dynamic bindings, i.e. they will never be passed to the compiler.
+This has the benefit that it completely excludes from the build source modules related to the dynamic bindings, i.e. they will never be passed to the compiler.
 When using DUB, prefer this approach over the `versions` directive.

 ## BetterC support